A CLT for the characteristic polynomial of random Jacobi matrices, and the G$\beta$E: The transition and oscillatory regimes - proof of Proposition

 where, for an absolute constant $C$,

-\end{proposition} In a second step we will show that the norm $\| X_{k_0+l_0}\|$ cannot decrease too much, as described in the following proposition. \begin{proposition} For $\kappa\geq 1$ there exists $C_\kappa>0$ so that
+\end{proposition} In a second step we will show that the norm $\| X_{k_0+l_0}\|$ cannot decrease too much from $\|X_{k_0-l_0}\|$ as described in the following proposition. \begin{proposition} For $\kappa\geq 1$ there exists $C_\kappa>0$ so that

-\end{proposition} \begin{proof}[Proof of Proposition \ref{firstblock}] We start by showing a more general result, providing estimates of the variances and expectations accumulated on a sub-block of length $m$ nested in a interval of length $l_0$ around $k_0$.
-Recall the definition \eqref{def-Ak}. \begin{lemma} Let $\kappa \geq 2$.
+\end{proposition} The proofs of Propositions \ref{firstblock} and \ref{tightlower} are elementary but rather long and technical, and we advise the reader to skip them at first reading, and proceed directly to Section \ref{subsec-change}. \begin{proof}[Proof of Proposition \ref{firstblock}] We start by showing a more general result, providing estimates of the variances and expectations accumulated on a sub-block of length $m$ nested in a interval of length $l_0$ around $k_0$.
+Recall the definition of the matrices $A_k$ and $W_k$ \eqref{def-Ak}. \begin{lemma} Let $\kappa \geq 2$.
 Let $k_0/2\geq l_0\geq m\geq 1$.
 For any $k_0- l_0\leq k \leq k+m \leq k_0+l_0$ and $x,y\in \RR$,

 where, for an absolute constant $C$,

 and